-Every year there's a bit of controversy over overtime rule unfairness in the NFL, controversy that intensifies if there are any overtime games in the playoffs.
+Every year there’s a bit of controversy over NFL overtime rules, controversy that intensifies if there are any overtime games in the playoffs.
 The rules keep changing, but it’s not clear they meet the basic standards of fairness.
 If teams really care about who wins the coin flip, it’s probably not perfectly fair.

 But there is a perfectly fair solution, one that’s been around for as long as I’ve been alive, and that is intuitively fair to any 8 year old.
 It’s called: “I cut and you choose.”

 That phrase is probably enough for most people to see how this works.
 But in case you didn’t grow up with it, as I did, or can’t see how it would be adapted to football, here’s a primer.
 It’s based on a fair system for two children dividing a treat, say a piece of cake.
 If one child cuts the cake in two and the other gets to choose their piece, then neither child can complain about the outcome.
 The cutter is extremely motivated to cut as evenly as possible, because the chooser will always choose the larger piece, if there is one.